Oprah’s Favorite Bedding and Pajamas Are on Sale Now

 Oprah's favorite pajamas are buttery soft, breathable and moisture-wicking to keep you feeling cool.

-The perfect joggers for warm weather, it's no wonder these soft, moisture-wicking joggers were on Oprah's Favorite Things last year.
+The perfect joggers for fall weather, it's no wonder these soft, moisture-wicking joggers were on Oprah's Favorite Things last year.

 Like the name suggests, this throw is cloud-level soft.
 The machine-washable weave is long-lasting and non-pilling.